CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 ProgInfo holds three addresses and values that describes runtime environment for kernel: floating point setup, register usage, local data usage and rest.

-The assembler source code divided to two parts:
+The assembler source code divided to three parts:

 * kernel configuration
 * kernel constant data (in `.rodata` section)
 * kernel code (in `.text` section`)

+Order of these parts doesn't matter.

 Kernel function should to be aligned to 256 byte boundary.